MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/supervision-feature-reference.md

     - **For Skype for Business Online chat supervision:** Assign individual users or assign a [distribution group](https://support.office.com/article/Distribution-groups-E8BA58A8-FAB2-4AAF-8AA1-2A304052D2DE) to the supervision policy.
 This is for 1-to-1 or 1-to-many user/chat relationships.

-- **Third-party sources:** You can supervise communications from third-party sources (like from Facebook or DropBox) for data imported into Office 365 mailboxes in your organization.
-[Learn how to import 3rd-party data into Office 365](archiving-third-party-data.md).
+- **Third-party sources:** You can supervise communications from third-party sources for data imported into mailboxes in your Microsoft 365 organization.
+Connectors support the following third-party resources:

+- Instant Bloomberg
+- Facebook
+- LinkedIn
+- SuccessFactors
+- Twitter
+- Custom data connector

 Communications captured across these platforms are retained for seven years for each policy by default, even if users leave your organization and their mailbox is deleted.
+To learn more about third-party Connectors, see [Learn how to import 3rd-party data into Office 365](archiving-third-party-data.md).

 ## Policy settings